mouhamedanflosse/i-was-there/README.md

 ## 🛠Technologies

-The application was developed using a variety of technologies including:
+📌The application was developed using a variety of technologies including:

 - ReactJS
 - ExpressJS